EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.string.md

     Example: SearchFun = tools.string.stringSearchFun(true, true)
 ### tools.string.strlines2cell

-strlines2cell function                                           General Description: Given a string with end of line characters, break the string into a cell array in which each cell contains
+strlines2cell function                                           General Description: Given a string with end of line characters, break the string into a cell array in which each cell contains a line.